WIRO (FM): History

 On December 5, 2024, Total Media Group of Jackson, Ohio announced they would be purchasing WIRO.
 In anticipation of the sale receiving FCC approval and closing, Total Media Group began operating WIRO under a time management agreement, dropping the Air1 branding and worship music format and began stunting a Christmas music format, branded as "Ho Ho Radio".
 The sale to Total Media Group was approved by the FCC and closed on December 10, 2024.
 In the meantime, the station dropped stunting Christmas music on January 1, 2025, replacing it with a continuous loop of 1999 by Prince, which was itself replaced shortly thereafter by a continuous loop of Achy Breaky Heart by Flatwoods, Kentucky native Billy Ray Cyrus.
 (Cyrus graduated from high school in Russell, Kentucky, which is directly across the Ohio River from Ironton.)

 On January 6, 2025, WIRO launched a classic country format under the Hank FM branding, where it remained until May 10, 2025.
 Total Media Group began simulcasting WIRO on recently purchased WLGC in nearby Ashland, Kentucky on May 1, 2025.
 On May 7, 2025, Total Media Group filed an application with the FCC to temporarily take the station dark for technical upgrades and rebranding purposes.
 Upon approval, WIRO went off-the-air on the 107.1 frequency on May 10, 2025, with the Hank FM branding and classic country format permanently moving to WLGC.

 Upon moving to 106.7 and returning to the air on July 1, 2025, WIRO was repackaged as a conservative talk station, branded as "The Eagle".
+This format remained until April 11, 2026, when WIRO temporarily resumed the "Achy Breaky Heat" stunt loop, this time with the addition of Gerardo's "Rico Suave" (Gerardo is now a resident of Ashland, Kentucky) as "Billy Ray Rico Radio".
+On April 12, 2026, WIRO officially relaunched as an adult contemporary format branded as Star 106.7.